OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Gore-Tex Waterproof

 The closing option on our list of best hiking boots for ankle support is the La Sportiva Ultra Raptor II.
+Considered to be among the best hiking gear for outdoor enthusiasts.
 These hiking boots allow you to move fast through rugged trails without sacrificing support and stability.

 Two things I noticed right away when I tried on these boots are that they are a lightweight pair of boots and have great cushioning around the ankle collar, which I appreciate, as many other high-top hiking boots provide good support but aren’t super comfortable in that area.